Lymia/mkwebfont/README.md

 Alternatively, download an AppImage from the [releases page](https://github.com/Lymia/mkwebfont/releases).

+### Basic Usage

-Then, run the following command to create a webfont:
+Run the following command to create a webfont:
 ```bash
 # Assumes that you serve `https://example.com/` from a directory of `/srv/http/root`.
 # Adjust these paths for your use case